duckdb/duckdb-web/CONTRIBUTING.md

 * Use [American English (en-US) spelling](https://en.wikipedia.org/wiki/Oxford_spelling#Language_tag_comparison).

-## Examples
+## Example Code Snippets

 * Examples that illustrate the use of features are very welcome.
 Where applicable, consider starting the page with a few simple examples that demonstrate the most common uses of the feature described.
-* All examples should be self-contained and reproducible if possible, meaning that any example tables must be created as a part of the documentation.
+* If possible, examples should be self-contained and reproducible.
+For example, the tables used in the example must be created as a part of the example code snippet.

 ## Cross-References